-The Beatles will take center stage in the Herman Brood Museum on the Blijmarkt in Zwolle from Friday 11 June.
-Now that the cabinet has decided to convert the falling corona figures into early opening of the museums, museum man Ivo de Lange has come up with a great first: a unique photo collection of the world tour 1964-1966 of the English quartet.
+The Beatles will be central in the Herman Brood Museum on the Blijmarkt in Zwolle from Friday, June 11.
+Now that the government has decided to convert the declining corona figures into early opening of the museums, museum man Ivo de Lange has come up with a great scoop: a unique photo collection of the 1964-1966 world tour of the English quartet.

-This week, De Lange will most likely get few hours of sleep.
-Reason: to set up the top floor of his Brood museum with more than eighty photos from the Beatles' 1964-1966 world tour.
-A tour captured on camera by the staff photographer of John, Paul, George and Ringo.
-How De Lange got these photos, he tells Rondje Swolle in an exclusive conversation.
-“I was a good friend of Beatles staff photographer Robert Whitaker.
+De Lange will most likely get few hours of sleep this week.
+Reason: setting up his Brood museum on the top floor with more than eighty photos of the Beatles' world tour 1964-1966.
+A tour captured on camera by John, Paul, George and Ringo's staff photographer.
+He tells Rondje Swolle in an exclusive conversation how De Lange came across these photos.
+“I was a good friend of Robert Whitaker, the Beatles' staff photographer.
 A friendship that lasted more than twenty years.
-This mutual bond has enabled me to buy a special collection of his photos.
-Also in that collection is the Beatles world tour 1964-1966.
+This mutual bond has enabled me to purchase a special collection of his photos.
+That collection also includes the Beatles world tour 1964-1966.
 Whitaker signed them all for me.
-I also have exclusive photo work of Salvador Dali with whom he lived in the house for two years.”
+I also have exclusive photo work by Salvador Dali, with whom he lived for two years.”

-Whitaker, who passed away in 2011, was once named the fifth Beatle for his impressive work as a staff photographer.
-Brian Epstein, the manager of perhaps the greatest world band of all time, was so impressed with Whitaker's photographic work in Melbourne (1964) that he immediately offered him a job.
-De Lange: “His photos from that world tour give a nice insight into the life of the popular foursome.
+Whitaker, who died in 2011, was once called the fifth Beatle because of his impressive photography work as a staff photographer.
+Brian Epstein, the manager of perhaps the greatest world band of all time, was so impressed by Whitaker's photo work in Melbourne (1964) that he immediately offered him a job.
+De Lange: “his photos from that world tour provide a nice insight into the lives of the popular foursome.
 But Epstein was also photographed by Whitaker in a special way.

-And Whitaker managed to seduce the musicians, behind the scenes, into making the strangest of things.
-For example, there are photos in which the Beatles attack each other with styrofoam.
+And Whitaker managed to tempt the musicians, behind the scenes, to make the strangest antics.
+For example, there are photos of the Beatles attacking each other with Styrofoam.
 Fun and certainly unique.”